How To Make A Simple Wooden Plant Stand – No Power Tools Needed

 Now all you need to do is add beautiful plants to add to the pots on your DIY outdoor plant stand!

-Now it's time for even more amazing West Elm knock offs from some very talented ladies!
+Now it's time for even more amazing West Elm-inspired DIY projects from some very talented ladies!
 Use the links below this image to be taken to all the details of these gorgeous projects!